Why didn’t someone think of this before: a Vancouver SEO company that also does social media. What a great combination, right?

 We combine social media and SEO (Search Engine Optimization) to improve your search results.

 If you’re like us, you lose sleep over your search results.
 Search results are important!
 But what if your rankings slide because of an algorithm update?
-What if you’re not showing up in search results?
+What if you’re not showing up in search results at all?
 We can help.

-There are many SEO companies in Vancouver.
+There are many Vancouver SEO companies.
 But we’re one of the only agencies to offer both social media and SEO.
-Social SEO is one of the most effective ways to increase visibility and traffic generated by people using search engines inside social media apps.
+We are famous for our social media but it’s our SEO add-on that really drives increase visibility and traffic generated by people using search engines and clicking on links inside social media apps.

 In a landmark study involving 26 million social media shares, the top four ranking positions on Google are the ones with the most Facebook and Google+ activity.